-31 Cyclonic storms resembling tropical cyclones are sometimes observed well outside the tropics.
-32 These include medicanes, polar lows, subtropical cyclones, Kona storms, and possibly some 33 cases of Australian East Coast cyclones.
-Their structural similarity to tropical cyclones lies in 34 their tight, nearly axisymmetric inner cores, eyes, and spiral bands.
-Previous studies of these 35 phenomena suggest that they are partly and sometimes wholly driven by surface enthalpy 36 fluxes, as with tropical cyclones.
-Here we show, through a series of case studies, that many of 37 these non-tropical cyclones have morphologies and structures that resemble each other and 38 also closely match those of tropical transitioning cyclones, with the important distinction that the 39 potential intensity that supports them is not present in the pre-storm environment but rather is 40 locally generated in the course of their development.
-We therefore propose to call these storms 41 CYClones from Locally Originating Potential intensity (CYCLOPs).
-Like their tropical cousins, the rapid development and strong winds of cyclops pose a significant threat and forecast 42 43 challenge for islands and coastal regions.
+Cyclonic storms resembling tropical cyclones are sometimes observed well outside the tropics.
+These include medicanes, polar lows, subtropical cyclones, Kona Storms, and possibly some cases of Australian East Coast Cyclones.
+Their structural similarity to tropical cyclones lies in their tight, nearly axisymmetric inner cores, eyes, and spiral bands.
+Previous studies of these phenomena suggest that they are partly and sometimes wholly driven by surface enthalpy fluxes, as with tropical cyclones.
+Here we show, through a series of case studies, that these non-tropical cyclones have morphologies and structures that resemble each other and also closely match those of tropical transitioning cyclones, with the important distinction that the potential intensity that supports them is not present in the pre-storm environment but rather is locally generated in the course of their development.
+We therefore propose to call these storms CYClones from Locally Originating Potential intensity (CYCLOPs).
+Like their tropical cousins, the rapid development and strong winds of cyclops pose a significant threat and forecast challenge for islands and coastal regions.

-44 1.
-Introduction
+1. Introduction

-45 Cyclones that resemble tropical cyclones are occasionally observed to develop well outside the 46 tropics.
-These include polar lows, medicanes, subtropical cyclones, Kona storms (central North 47 Pacific), and perhaps some cases of Australian East Coast cyclones.
-The identification of such 48 systems is usually based on their appearance in satellite imagery and on the environmental 49 conditions in which they occur.
-Here we show that many of these systems are manifestations of the same physical phenomenon and, as such, should be given a common, physically-based 50 51 designation.
-We propose to call these CYClones from Locally Originating Potential intensity 52 (CYCLOPs), with reference to the single-eyed creatures of Greek mythology1.
-We show that in 53 many respects these developments resemble classical "tropical transition" (TT) events (e.g. 54 Bosart and Bartlo, 1991), but they are distinguished from the latter by occurring in regions 55 where the climatological potential intensity is small or zero.
-Their rapid development and intense 56 mesoscale inner cores, compared to extratropical cyclones, make cyclops significant hazards 57 and a forecasting challenge.
+Cyclones that resemble tropical cyclones are occasionally observed to develop well outside the tropics.
+These include polar lows, medicanes, subtropical cyclones, Kona Storms (central North Pacific), and perhaps some cases of Australian East Coast Cyclones.
+The identification of such systems is usually based on their appearance in satellite imagery and on the environmental conditions in which they occur.
+Here we show that many of these systems are manifestations of the same physical phenomenon and, as such, should be given a common, physically-based designation.
+We propose to call these CYClones from Locally Originating Potential intensity (CYCLOPs), with reference to the single-eyed creatures of Greek mythology.
+We show that in many respects these developments resemble classical "tropical transition" (TT) events, but they are distinguished from the latter by occurring in regions where the climatological potential intensity is small or zero.
+The short development time scale and intense mesoscale inner cores make cyclops significant hazards and a forecasting challenge.

-- 58 Cyclones of synoptic and sub-synoptic scale are powered by one or both of two energy sources: - 59 the available potential energy (APE) associated with isobaric temperature gradients - 60 (baroclinity), and fluxes of enthalpy (sensible and latent heat) from the ocean to the - 61 atmosphere2.
-A normal extratropical cyclone over land is an example of the former, while the
+Cyclones of synoptic and sub-synoptic scale are powered by one or both of two energy sources: the available potential energy (APE) associated with isobaric temperature gradients (baroclinity), and fluxes of enthalpy (sensible and latent heat) from the ocean to the atmosphere1.
+A normal extratropical cyclone over land is an example of the former, while the latter is epitomized by a classical tropical cyclone.
+Extratropical transitioning, tropical transitioning, and hybrid cyclones are powered by both sources, with the relative proportion usually varying over the life of the storm.
+We note that tropical cyclones often originate in disturbances, such as African easterly waves, that derive their energy from isobaric temperature gradients.